Anok Yai: 2022–present: Supermodel status

 In 2022, Yai appeared in two S/S campaigns shot by Steven Meisel for Max Mara and Alexander McQueen.
 She modeled for Loro Piana in a photoshoot shot by Mario Sorrenti.
-Yai later reunited with Meisel for a September campaign for Tiffany & Co.
+Yai reunited with Meisel for a September campaign for Tiffany & Co.
 Rose Gold Eau de Parfum.
 In February 2022, she appeared on the cover of British Vogue alongside an all Black modeling cast.
-One of the first instances Yai was officially recognized as a supermodel was in a September 2022 cover celebrating the 50th anniversary of W.
+Yai appeared on the September 2022 cover ofW, celebrating the magazine's 50th anniversary.
+On this cover, the magazine recognized Yai as a supermodel.

 In 2023, Yai was featured in a Vogue tribute cover to Karl Lagerfeld, photographed by Annie Leibovitz.
 She also covered Vogue Spain, Vogue Italy and i-D. Yai appeared in the music video for the song "Say Something" by American rapper Lil Yachty.
 During Paris Fashion Week, Yai opened her first Mugler runway show.
-Following her appearance at the 2023 Met Gala in custom Prabal Gurung, she was ranked one of the "best dressed supermodels" by Vogue Australia.
-W magazine remarked: "Yai could not be missed in her look".
-Yai capped off the year as the models.com Industry and Readers' vote for "Model of the Year".
+She attended the 2023 Met Gala in custom Prabal Gurung, for which Vogue Australia ranked Yai "one of the "best dressed supermodels."
+In December 2023, Yai was awarded Industry's vote and the Reader's Choice as Model of the Year: Women+ by models.com.

-Yai began her 2024 walking for the Louis Vuitton Men's F/W show during Paris Fashion Week.
-She next appeared as a video vixen in American rapper Travis Scott's music video "I KNOW?"
-In February, she become the face of Alien Hypersense, a new fragrance by Mugler.
+In 2024, Yai walked for the Louis Vuitton Men's F/W show during Paris Fashion Week.
+She next starred in American rapper Travis Scott's music video "I KNOW?"
+Also in 2024, she became the face of Alien Hypersense, a new fragrance by Mugler.
 Later in 2024, Yai appeared in the music video for Offset's "Swing My Way".

+In December 2025, Yai was awarded Model of the Year by the British Fashion Council.

+Personal life

+Health

+In December 2025, Yai posted on Instagram about her health, writing “For the past year I’ve been dealing with this silent battle”, and adding “I incidentally found out I had a congenital defect overworking my heart and slowly destroying my lungs.”